Riots I Have Known

-My debut novel arrives May 2019 from Simon & Schuster.
+My debut novel arrives in a few months.
 Here’s what the publisher says:

-Riots I Have Known, the short, electric, uproarious, and biting debut novel by Ryan Chapman is a real-time confession, set during a prison riot, in a high-comic pitch, a voice-driven narrative in the tradition of Paul Beatty’s The Sellout and Aravind Adiga’s The White Tiger.
+An electric, uproarious, and biting debut novel set during a prison riot, told in a high-comic pitch in the tradition of Paul Beatty’s The Sellout and Aravind Adiga’s The White Tiger.

 Nice things people have said about the book:

 “Ryan Chapman’s Riots I Have Known joins Rachel Kushner’s The Mars Room on the short list of truly remarkable American prison novels.
 Chapman’s debut is literally riotous: an improbably beguiling, utterly ribald provocation, something like Lenny Bruce’s ‘Father Flotsky’s Triumph’ as retold by Fyodor Dostoyevsky’s Underground Man.”

 –Jonathan Lethem, author of Motherless Brooklyn and The Feral Detective